System Architecture

 Current Limitations

-• Coordination: Manual task assignment
+Manual task assignment and coordination required

-• Conflict resolution: Requires human intervention
+Requires human intervention for complex conflicts

-• Cleanup: Worktrees must be manually removed
+Worktrees must be manually removed after completion

 Future Improvements

-• Cloud-based worktree storage
+Cloud-based worktree storage for unlimited scalability

 Next Steps